 Projection requires the "splitting-off" (dissociation, denial) of specific aspects of social reality, usually playing out the dynamic: "Whose fault is this?
 Not mine."
 There is a basic swap between what is about oneself and what is about others, and this aspect of social decision-making is off.
 We treat the other person consistently with how we feel about that quality in ourselves.
 We are unaware of and/or avoiding something true about ourselves.

-When we project, we end up treating others in ways which reflect how we could feel about ourselves if we weren't projecting (how we "really" feel about ourselves).
-For example, we can attack and attempt to destroy, we can idealize and worship, we can over-empathize, and so on across the spectrum of human emotions and attributed motivations.
+When we project, we end up treating others in ways that reflect how we could feel about ourselves if we weren't projecting (how we "really" feel about ourselves).
+For example, we can attack and attempt to destroy, we can idealize and worship, we can over-empathize, and so on, across the spectrum of human emotions and attributed motivations.
 It's complicated.
-And it is something which happens because of how the brain works, how the brain has evolved in culture, about how the mind works, and about how well we relate with one another.
+And it is something which happens because of how the brain works, how the brain has evolved in culture, how the mind works, and how well we relate to one another.
 Since a relationship requires clear communication, distorting defenses can have a strong negative impact.

 Energy is neither created nor destroyed

 The first law of thermodynamics is the conservation of energy.
-Energy is neither created nor destroyed, and in a sense the same is partially true for information.
-However, information can be degraded, and lost.
-As an organ, the brain is unique in the human body because it lives mainly in fantasy.
+Energy is neither created nor destroyed, and in a sense, the same is partially true for information.
+However, information can be degraded and lost.
+As an organ, the brain is unique in the human body, because it lives mainly in fantasy.
 In fact, the only direct contact the brain has with reality is arguably through interacting with itself via the senses.
-The senses take some kind of energy, patterned into information, from outside and transforms it into a form which can be used internally, which is encoded in brain activity.
-Photons, for example, strike the back of the eye (which is made of layers of nerve cells which fire differently depending on intensity and color of light.
+The senses take some kind of energy, patterned into information, from outside and transform it into a form which can be used internally, which is encoded in brain activity.
+Photons, for example, strike the back of the eye (which is made of layers of nerve cells that fire differently depending on the intensity and color of light).
 From that point on, perception is all about how the brain processes that information.